-A neglected shop unit in Yeadon gets a new lease of life
+A retail unit in Yeadon gets a new lease of life

 Products Used: Sealed Boxes Brick Plugs, Membrane Slimline Mesh, 25mm ThermoPlus board